- Groups in experiments

 In addition, the lower the power, the lower the probability that an observed effect that reaches statistical significance actually reflects a true effect; small sample sizes can lead to unusual and unreliable results (false positives).
 Finally, even when an underpowered study discovers a true effect, it is likely that the magnitude of the effect is exaggerated (see Button et al, 2013 for further reading).

 Under-powered in vivo experiments waste time and resources, lead to unnecessary animal suffering and result in erroneous biological conclusions.
-In over-powered experiments (sample size too large), the statistical test becomes oversensitive and an effect too small to have any biological relevance may be statistically significant.
+In over-powered experiments (where the sample size is too large), the statistical test becomes oversensitive and an effect too small to have any biological relevance may be statistically significant.
 Statistical significance should not be confused with biological significance.

 For the conclusion of the study to be scientifically valid, the sample size needs to be chosen correctly so that biological relevance and statistical significance complement each other.
 A target power between 80-95% is deemed acceptable depending on the risk of obtaining a false negative result the experimenter is willing to take.